sklose/iracing-teleport/README.md

 - Efficient LZ4 compression for minimal network usage
 - Support for both unicast and multicast (default) communication

-Known Issues:
-iRacing's memory mapped file is 1MiB in size.
-The network protocol assumes that it will be able to compress the entire data in to a 64KiB UDP datagram.
-Telemetry updates will be dropped if they do not fit into a single datagram.

 ## Usage Examples

 ### Default Setup (Multicast)